 I’m sure there were fruit trees out there somewhere, but just getting to the end of the trail without giving my ass a mud bath took all of my concentration.
 Curious farm children and their dogs watched with amusement.
 I pondered what it must have been like for those who had to navigate this unforgiving landscape while toting a weapon and trying not to get killed.

 My Vietnamese friends and I returned to our hotel as a mud-splattered merry band of adventure-seekers, just in time for the buffet breakfast.

 For a much more serene experience, I was invited to have dinner on a working farm that also serves as an outdoor TV studio for Vietnam Television’s VTV station in Can Tho.

 The self-sufficient family here can feed itself with ample fish, livestock and produce grown on site.
 The bountiful home-cooked food just kept coming, one delicious course after another.
 I even got to try my hand at fishing before saying goodbye to my new friends in the Mekong Delta.

 Getting there: Can Tho is a 2-hour flight from Hanoi, or a four-hour drive from Ho Chi Minh City (Saigon).
 Many visitors come here on a day trip from HCMC.

-What to bring: Sturdy Salomon waterproof hiking shoes are a must-have for a farm visit.
+What to bring: Sturdy hiking shoes a must-have for a farm visit.
 Your flip flops won’t stay on your feet long in the Mekong mud, and my companions were wearing dressy flats!

 What to eat: Vietnamese cuisine usually includes beef, pork or chicken, so it can be challenging to be a vegetarian.
 My hosts took me to a Buddhist restaurant for vegetarian pho, and seafood lovers will enjoy endless varieties of the local catch from the aquatic farms in the area.